SoverainOnline/MasternodeSetup/README.md

 ***

 ***On your Local Wallet***
-* Create an address with a label MN1 and send exactly 8000 CFL to it.
+* Create an address with a label MN1 and send exactly 8000 SUV to it.
 Wait to complete 6 confirmations on “ Payment to yourself “ created.

 * Open the Debug Console ( Tools – Debug Console ) and type ***createmasternodekey***.
 You will then receive your private key, save it in a txt to use it later.